Apheloria uwharrie

 Apheloria uwharrie is a species of flat-backed millipede in the family Xystodesmidae.
 This millipede is found in North Carolina and South Carolina.
 Like all species of Apheloria, this millipede produces cyanide and emits this chemical through its ozopores as a defense against predators.
 This species is also known as the Uwharrie cherry millipede, because the production of cyanide also generates benzaldehyde, which smells like cherries or almonds.
 This millipede displays bright colors in aposematic patterns with yellow, orange, or red stripes or spots contrasting with a black background, so as to warn predators of toxic secretions.
 This species can reach two inches in length.

 Discovery and distribution

 This species was first described in 2025 by Paul E. Marek, Jackson C. Means, Derek A. Hennen, and Carol Tingley.
 They based the original description of this species on an examination of 13 specimens, including a male holotype and five paratypes (three females and two males).
-The type specimens were found in South Carolina near the Robert M. Grissom Parkway in Myrtle Beach in Horry county in 2018.
-The other specimens were found in North Carolina, in Morrow Mountain State Park in Stanly county and the Uwharrie Mountains in 2016 and in the Uwharrie National Forest in Randolph and Montgomery counties in 2022.
+The type specimens were found in South Carolina near the Robert M. Grissom Parkway in Myrtle Beach in Horry County in 2018.
+The other specimens were found in North Carolina, in Morrow Mountain State Park in Stanly County and the Uwharrie Mountains in 2016 and in the Uwharrie National Forest in Randolph County and Montgomery County in 2022.
 The species name refers to the Uwharrie Mountains, where these specimens were found in North Carolina.
 The holotype and a female paratype are deposited in the insect collection of the Virginia Polytechnic Institute and State University in Blacksburg.